shreshthsaini/academic-kickstart/content/authors/admin/_index.md

 Sizes: "M"

 ---
 I am a PhD student at the Laboratory for Image and Video Engineering ([LIVE](https://live.ece.utexas.edu/)) at University of Texas at Austin.
-I am advised bt Professor Alan C Bovik.
+I am advised by Professor Alan C Bovik.
 My current research focus is on computer vision, deep learning, and high dynamic range video content.

 Before this, I have worked as Research Engineer/Machine Learning Engineer at [BioMind](https://biomind.ai/), Singapore and as Research Engineer - AI at [Arkray, Inc.](http://www.arkray.co.jp/english/).
 Where I worked on developing industry leading medical AI solutions.
 Notably, I have been working on challenging pathological datasets to develope highly reliable and light deep learning models which could be deployed on devices like [Aution-Eye](http://www.arkray.co.jp/english/products/laboratory/urinalysis_analyzers/ai-4510.html).